Clean Energy Hawaii

 Our Islands are blessed with an abundance of clean, renewable energy sources.
-Hawaiian Electric Company is committed to integrating these new and evolving technologies to increase our state's self-sufficiency and provide our customers with more stable and predictable pricing.
+The Hawaiian Electric Companies are committed to integrating these new and evolving technologies to maximize our state's self-sufficiency and provide our customers with more stable and predictable pricing.
 These technologies include:

-The ability to produce our own power will create positive change for our economy, our environment, our communities and our freedom from oil-based dependence.
+The ability to produce clean energy, mostly or completely from local and homegrown resources, will create positive change for our economy, our environment, our communities and our freedom from oil-based dependency.

 - Power Supply Improvement Plans (PSIP): Executive Summary

-As exciting as these new technologies are, Hawaii's move to a clean energy future is a multi-prong, multi-year initiative that also requires consumers to do their part by conserving electricity when possible.
-This could be as simple as turning off lights or as complex as installing a PV (solar) system in your home.
+As exciting as these new technologies are, Hawaii's move to a clean energy future is a multi-prong, multi-year initiative that also requires customers to do their part by conserving electricity and using it wisely whenever possible.
+This could be as simple as turning off lights when no one is in the room or as complex as creating a “smart” home or office with energy management, energy storage and an electric vehicle.

-Working together, we will protect Hawaii, the environment and our future generations.
+Working together, we will protect Hawaii's environment for our future generations.

 Hawaiian Electric, Maui Electric and Hawaii Electric Light Company are committed to increasing Hawaii's use of clean energy and reducing our dependency on imported oil.